Guide to Driving in France

 If you own a vehicle classed as a véhicule de collection, and it was registered prior to 1960, no test is required.
 A véhicule de collection at least 30 years old must have an MOT test every 5 years.
 It not classed, the usual 2-year test requirement applies.

-You are not sent any official notification that your vehicle is due for the test, so you need to diary the date, although once you have undertaken the first MOT the centre will normally send you a reminder when the next one is due.
+Once you have undertaken the first MOT the centre will normally send you a reminder when the next one is due.

 5.2.
 Sale of Vehicle

 There are particular rules governing the sale of a vehicle and the contrôle technique.

 If you sell your car, and the vehicle is at least 4 years old, the seller has to provide a test certificate dated no later than 6 months from the sale.
 This period is reduced to two months if a further test is required.

 This requirement does not apply if you sell the vehicle to a garage or dealership.